 BACP membership has a number of ‘levels’ and all Registered Members, like myself, will be listed on the BACP Register.
 This register is one of eleven registers accredited by the Professional Standards Authority for Health and Social Care for counsellors in the UK, and one of ten for psychotherapists.
 The BACP is the largest association for counsellors in the UK.

-However, even though someone is a member it doesn’t mean that they always behave to the highest professional standards.
-If you experience unprofessional counselling from a BACP member, you might need to raise a complaint about them.
+However, even though someone is a member, it doesn’t mean that they always behave to the highest professional standards.
+If you experience unprofessional counselling or psychotherapy from a BACP member, you may need to raise a complaint about them.

 Can the BACP help me if I have a complaint about a therapist or a counselling service?

 Yes, the BACP provides a complaints process for clients.
-In fact, after helping you find a counsellor you probably won’t need to use their services unless you have a complaint or problem with your counsellor.
+In fact, after helping you find a counsellor, you probably won’t need to use their services unless you have a complaint or problem with your counsellor or counselling service.

 If you don’t feel you can talk to your therapist, they provide a service that used to be called Ask Kathleen but is now called Get help with counselling concerns service.
 You can speak to a professional advisor who can help you understand the BACP member complaints process before you start.